XDanny322/vagrantboxes/README.md

     * `chmod 700 ./.vagrant/machines/default/virtualbox/private_key`
     * `ssh -i .vagrant/machines/default/virtualbox/private_key -p 2222 vagrant@localhost`

-In order to active rsync on a box, to sync you file system, you need to:
+In order to active rsync on a box, to sync you file system, you need to do the below.
+See https://github.com/fusioneng/reactor/issues/21
 * `vagrant rsync-auto`